meejah/txtorcon/docs/guide.rst

-If you just want to "look at" the configuration of existing onion services, they are avaialble via :class:`txtorcon.TorConfig` and the ``.HiddenServices`` attribute.
+If you just want to "look at" the configuration of existing onion services, they are avaialble via :class:`txtorcon.TorConfig` and the ``.HiddenServices`` or ``.EphemeralHiddenServices` attributes.

-This presents a "flattened" version of any authenticated services, so that each element in the list of ``.HiddenServices`` is itself at least a :class:`txtorcon.IOnionService` (it may also implement other interfaces, but every one will implement ``IOnionService``).
+These presents a "flattened" version of any authenticated services, so that each element in the list of ``.HiddenServices`` is itself at least a :class:`txtorcon.IOnionService` (it may also implement other interfaces, but every one will implement ``IOnionService``).